omar-polo/amused/README.md

 assuming that sndio is available.
 And bundling a copy of imsg.c too)

-## building
+## Building

 	$ make
+	$ make install # eventually

+Release tarballs installs into `/usr/local/`, git checkouts installs into `~/bin` (idea and implementation stolen from got, thanks stsp!)

-it needs the following packages from ports:
+It needs the following packages from ports:

  - flac
  - libmpg123
  - libvorbis
  - opusfile

-Release tarballs installs into `/usr/local/`, git checkouts installs into `~/bin` (idea and implementation stolen from got, thanks stsp!)

-It'll be available on OpenBSD starting with 7.1
+It's available on the OpenBSD port tree starting with 7.1

-## usage
+## Usage

 The fine man page has all nitty gritty details, but the TL;DR is